RyotaUshio/obsidian-latex-theorem-equation-referencer/README.md

 You have to install [CMU Serif](https://www.cufonfonts.com/font/cmu-serif) (which this documentation uses) to get some of the preset styles for [[Theorem callouts|theorem callouts]] displayed properly.

 Additionally, [Noto Sans JP](https://fonts.google.com/noto/specimen/Noto+Sans+JP) is required for render the preset styles properly in Japanese.

-(The theorem in the screenshot is cited from [Tao, Terence, ed.
-An introduction to measure theory.
-Vol. 126.
-American Mathematical Soc., 2011.](https://terrytao.files.wordpress.com/2012/12/gsm-126-tao5-measure-book.pdf))

 ## Contributing